Credit for Extension and Correspondence Courses

 Non-Collegiate Sponsored Courses of Instruction

 CSUN grants undergraduate degree credit for successful completion of non-collegiate instruction, either military or civilian, appropriate to the baccalaureate degree, which has been recommended by the Commission on Educational Credit and Credentials of the American Council on Education.
 The numbers of units allowed are those recommended in the Guide to the Evaluation of Educational Experience in the Armed Services and the National Guide to Educational Credit for Training Programs.

 Credit for Military Service

 CSUN grants elective undergraduate credit to veterans who have completed basic training in the U.S. Armed Forces.
 A maximum of 24 extension course units may be allowed for baccalaureate-level course credit certified by the Defense Activities in Nontraditional Education Support (DANTES).
 Courses taken in service schools may be given credit on the basis of an evaluation that determines they are of university-level and recommended for credit by the Center for Adult Learning and Educational Credentials of the American Council on Education.
-Records verifying such experience must be filed with Veterans Affairs in the Office of Admissions and Records.
+Records verifying such experience must be filed with Veterans Affairs in the Office of the Registrar.